 The simplest way to get hold of the coloured powder you need is to order some Holi powder from Amazon.
 This has a very intense colour so once you have it, mix it with some cheap flour to make it go further.

-Alternatively, mix food colouring with some flour or corn flour and let it dry.
+Alternatively, mix food colouring with some flour or cornflour and let it dry.
 The easiest way to mix it is with your hands while wearing rubber gloves.
-If necessary, add a little water to make the mixing process easier, but try not use much as it will take longer to dry.
+If necessary, add a little water to make the mixing process easier, but try not to use much as it will take longer to dry.

 Once it’s dry, break up any lumps with a pestle and mortar to create a fine powder.
 It’s a good idea to pass the powder through a sieve to make sure it’s consistent.

 Holi powder should be used outdoors and that’s a sensible precaution if you’re using flour as it can create a real mess!
 Even then, it’s a good idea to put down some plastic sheeting (painter’s dust sheets work well) so you can clean up the site quickly and easily after the shoot.

 Bright colours generally stand out best against a black background, or when you shoot at night and use flash to illuminate the powder.
 However, there’s lots of scope to experiment and play.
 Plain white flour can produce dramatic results.

 Protect your camera from powdered colour explosions